rhugonnet/ww_tvol_study/README.md

 import pyddem.tdem_tools as tt import pyddem.fit_tools as ft import numpy as np
-#filename to file containing RGI metadata for all glaciers
+# filename of file containing RGI 6.0 metadata (updated for some regions in this study) for all glaciers
 fn_base = '/path/to/base_rgi.csv'
-#filename to file containing our estimates for all glaciers
+# filename of file containing our estimates for all glaciers
-fn_res = '/path/to/dh_int_all.csv'
+fn_gla = '/path/to/dh_int_all.csv'
 ```

 **1. Aggregating volume change over a specific regional shapefile: example HiMAP**